Blue Fronted Amazon

 DIET -In the wild they forage on fruits and berries, leaf buds, blossoms, seeds, and nuts.

-FUN FACT -These birds are very good at mimicking human speech, just say “hello” to Bonita!
+FUN FACT -These birds are very good at mimicking human speech and song!

 ACTIVITY -They are diurnal being most active during the day and resting during the evening.